Top 10 Traditional Foods to Serve During Isra’ and Mi’raj Night

 TOP 3: Qatayef

-Qatayef, Top 10 Traditional Foods To Serve During Isra' And Mi'Raj Night
+Qatayef, Top 10 Traditional Foods to Serve During Isra' and Mi'raj Night

 Image Source: Baking Mad